nugget/python-insteonplm/README.md

 worked with a number of other models.
 If you find success with something, please let us know.

-Work on the Hub is underway but if you are looking for a library to work wtih the emulated PLM offered by an INSTEON [Hub] like the 2245 you might be able to use the [insteonlocal] package.
+Work on the Hub is underway but if you are looking for a library to work with the emulated PLM offered by an INSTEON [Hub] like the 2245 you might be able to use the [insteonlocal] package.